Dems' investigations flatline, despite vows to pursue Trump after Senate impeachment trial

 “The Committee's suit asks us to settle a dispute that we have no authority to resolve,” wrote Judge Thomas Griffith, who was appointed by former President George W. Bush.“The walk from the Capitol to our courthouse is a short one, and if we resolve this case today, we can expect Congress’ lawyers to make the trip often."

 House Speaker Nancy Pelosi, D-Calif., told reporters shortly after the decision that she would request a so-called "en banc" review of the decision by the full D.C.
 Circuit Court of Appeals.
 But the strategy of pursuing appeals could be fraught with risk, as the possibility remained that the Supreme Court down the line could further strengthen executive privilege.
+It's still unclear whether Democrats will pursue such an appeal.

-And, Pelosi herself has signaled that Democrats may be backing off their aggressive approach.
-In February, she vowed that Democrats would probe whether there was an “abuse of power" when senior DOJ officials intervened to lower line prosecutors' 9-year sentencing recommendation for former Trump aide Roger Stone.
+Pelosi herself has signaled that Democrats may be backing off their aggressive approach.
+In February, she outwardly vowed that Democrats would probe whether there was an “abuse of power" when senior DOJ officials intervened to lower line prosecutors' 9-year sentencing recommendation for former Trump aide Roger Stone.

 But that issue has largely fizzled, as Stone was ultimately sentenced to three years in prison -- approximately the same sentence the senior DOJ officials wanted.

-At the same time, Pelosi pointedly told reporters that House Democrats aren’t going to “spend all of our time going after every lie that the administration henchmen make."
+And, Pelosi has made sure to temper expectations, telling reporters that House Democrats aren’t going to “spend all of our time going after every lie that the administration henchmen make."

 CLICK HERE TO GET THE FOX NEWS APP